 Getting Down and Dirty with Baby-Led Weaning

 Baby-led weaning is so very messy, but also so very fun.
-It has recently become very popular and something many new mamas are trying out.
+It has become very popular over the last few years and is something many new mamas are trying out.
 With baby-led weaning, you skip the purees & mashes and go straight to solid foods.
 It gives your baby full control and also teaches them to chew (gum on!) before swallowing.
 When it comes to finding the best organic baby food in this case, you can simply just go to the organic section of your grocery store.

 Why Buy Organic?